nexxtway/react-rainbow/src/components/Table/readme.md

 ```

 # Table with selectable rows
 ##### The `showCheckboxColumn` at the `Table` component level will add an extra column in the table with checkboxes, or radio buttons that will allow you to do multiple or single selection on rows.
-Events will be trigger on every selection via `onRowSelection`.
+Events will be triggered on every selection via `onRowSelection`.

 ```js
 import React from 'react';